abinit/abinit/doc/tutorial/gwr_intro.md

 In contrast, the GWR code achieves cubic scaling with [[natom]] and linear scaling in the number of $\kk$-points by computing the polarizability and the self-energy in the real-space supercell associated to the $\kk$-mesh [[cite:Liu2016]].
 FFTs are used to transform quantities from the supercell to Fourier space whenever needed.
-For instance, $W$ (a convolution between $\ee^-1$ and the bare Coulomb interaction) is best solved in Fourier space.
+For instance, $W$ (a convolution between $\ee^-1$ and the bare Coulomb interaction) is best solved in Fourier space and frequency domain whereas the polarizability and the self-energy are best evaluated in real-space and (imaginary) time.
 As concerns the frequency dependence, GWR evaluates $G$, $W$ and $\Sigma$ along the imaginary axis using minimax meshes that are adaptive grids that place points non-uniformly, concentrating them where they are most needed, leading to higher accuracy with fewer points [[cite:Kaltak2014]].
-Inhomogeneous sine/cosine transforms are then used to from imaginary time to imaginary frequency with quadratic scaling with the number of imaginary points therefore it is very important to keep the number of points as small possible without spoiling accuracy [[cite:Liu2016]].
+Inhomogeneous sine/cosine transforms are then used to from imaginary time to imaginary frequency with quadratic scaling in the number of imaginary points.
+For this reason, it is very important to keep the number of points as small possible without spoiling accuracy [[cite:Liu2016]].
 The minimax meshes used in ABINIT are provided by the GreenX library ([[cite:Azizi2023]], [[cite:Azizi2024]]).